 What do the changes mean?

-• From 1 July 2027, losses from impacted established residential properties may be quarantined and carried forward, rather than used to offset other income.
+• From 1 July 2027, losses from impacted established residential properties will be quarantined and carried forward, rather than used to offset other income.

-• Established residential properties acquired after 7:30pm AEST on 12 May 2026 are expected to be impacted, while earlier purchases would be grandfathered.
+• Established residential properties acquired after 7:30pm AEST on 12 May 2026 are impacted, while earlier purchases are grandfathered.

-• The 50% CGT discount is proposed to be replaced with cost base indexation for impacted established properties from 1 July 2027.
+• The 50% CGT discount will be replaced with cost base indexation for impacted established properties from 1 July 2027.

 What this means for depreciation claims

-• Depreciation deductions are still available, but how they are claimed may change from 1 July 2027.
+• Depreciation deductions are still available, but how they are claimed will change from 1 July 2027.

-• For impacted established residential properties, depreciation may form part of a carried-forward loss.
+• For impacted established residential properties, depreciation will form part of a carried-forward loss.

-• New residential investment properties are expected to retain full negative gearing, while commercial property is expected to be unaffected by the proposed negative gearing reforms.
+• New residential investment properties remain eligible for full negative gearing, while commercial property is unaffected by the negative gearing reforms.

 Listen to Bradley Beer explain the